vatpac-technology/pilot-resources/docs/flight-planning/alternaterequirements.md

     - FEW plus FEW equals SCT
     - FEW plus SCT equals BKN

+!!! tip
+    You can access TAFs and METARs for your departure & destination airports (as well as all available charts) using VATPAC's Pilot Assist tool.

 ### VFR Alternate Minima
 The VFR alternate minima, by both day and night, is as follows: